-(Div I) North American Cup (NAC)
+(Div I) North American Cup (NAC) - Event capping will be in place

 This event offers elite level competition for fencers 13 years of age or older.
 National points are awarded towards the Senior, Junior and Cadet National Point Standings, depending on age eligibility.
 For awarding classifications, Division I tournaments are always at least a Group A4 competition.